CarloRamponi/secure-update-demo/notes/Secure Update DEMO.md

 | status-server     | 192.168.0.3 | Tracks consumer devices and notifies for updates |
 | SBOM-verifier     | 192.168.0.4 | Verifies the SBOM of the update                  |
 | firmware-consumer | 192.168.0.5 | The IoT device that will install the update      |
+In this DEMO, the SBOM verifier also acts as remote proof verifier.
 ##### Hosts file
 You can include the following in the `/etc/hosts` file on each device: